jeverson34/guineabot-ts/README.md

 ## Description

 An all-purpose bot aimed to serve your Discord server with honor.
-All the commands you need are at your fingertips, commands are added almost every day.
+Commands are added almost every day.
 All commands are free and always will be.

 ## Installation